If you’re interested in human development, the opportunity to learn almost anything has never been better.

-With clear learning targets or job requirements, there’s lots of interesting opportunity right in the middle of the spectrum with combinations of learner-driven and standards-based.
+With clear learning targets or job requirements, there’s lots of interesting K-20 opportunities right in the middle of the spectrum with combinations of learner-driven and standards-based.
 The most promising trends are CTE, makerspace, course access, incubators and entrepreneurship training.

-Combining an individual learning plan with a cohort experience for breadth, application, and support is a great model for leadership development (more on that soon).
+Combining an individual learning plan with a cohort experience for breadth, application, and support is a great model for students and professionals.

 - Multiple state-authorized credit granting providers

-- No barriers to access wtih with rolling enrollment and no limits to course load
+- No barriers to access with with rolling enrollment and no limits to course load

 - On demand gateway and end-of-course assessments